ZooFarming/zoo-keeper-docs/pages/products.en.md

 ![](/mysafe.png)

-MySafe is an area where the user’s ZOONFTs are displayed.
-Apart from allowing the viewing potential of ZooBooster cards to bring to farming pools and the full collection of Keepsakes available, it also provides the opportunity to sell any unwanted cards for the user’s preferred value/currency or transfer it to another wallet address.
+My Safe is an area where the user’s can view their ZooBoosters, ZooElixirs and Keepsakes NFTs.
+As well as being able to view their NFTs, users are also provided with the opportunity to sell any unwanted cards with a preferred value/currency or transfer it to another wallet address.

 [Learn more about My Safe](/manual/safe)